microsoftgraph/microsoft-graph-training/tutorials/includes/php/01-intro.md

 - You can [sign up for the Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get a free Microsoft 365 subscription.

 > [!NOTE]
-> This tutorial was written with PHP version 8.1.5.
+> This tutorial was written with PHP version 8.1.5 and Composer version 2.3.5.
 The steps in this guide may work with other versions, but that has not been tested.